ulises-jimenez07/coding_exercises/code_patterns.md

 ### Binary Search
 **When to use:** Sorted data, finding boundaries, minimizing/maximizing with constraint

+**How it works:** Repeatedly divide the search space in half by comparing the middle element with the target.
+If the middle doesn't match, eliminate half of the remaining elements based on whether you need a larger or smaller value.
+This reduces search time from O(n) to O(log n).

 ```python
 def binary_search(arr: List[int], target: int) -> int:
     left, right = 0, len(arr) - 1